 Imagine you have two folders with a huge number of duplicate files.
 You want to choose from which specific place to remove the duplicates and where to leave them untouched.
 In other words, you need to remove them from one folder but keep them intact in another.
 It may be inconvenient to go through each file and flag it manually.
 That’s why Duplicate File Finder provides you with the possibility of skipping this operation and making duplicate removal super fast and easy.
 There are 2 scenarios for this task:

-- Selecting duplicates and comparing folders with the Autoselect button.
+- Compare folders for duplicates with the Autoselect button

 - Launch Duplicate File Finder.